• Skip to content

 If you’re worried about learning or developmental problems after your child starts school, it will help school teachers to know that your child was born early.

 There isn’t a set age when you should stop correcting a child’s age for prematurity.
-But most health professionals recommend correcting at least until your child is 2 years old.
+But most health professionals recommend correcting until your child is at least 2 years old.

 How corrected age affects your child’s play and interactions